 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see Table 10: Symptoms of Eye Disorders: Some Causes and Features of Sudden Loss of Vision).
+What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Causes and Features of Sudden Loss of Vision).

 Doctors ask the person to describe when loss of vision occurred, how long it has been present, and whether if has progressed.
 People are asked whether loss affects one or both eyes and whether loss is total or affects only a specific part of the field of vision.
 Doctors also ask about other vision symptoms such as floaters, flashing lights, halos around lights, distorted color vision, jagged or mosaic patterns, or eye pain.
 Doctors ask about symptoms that are not related to the eyes and risk factors for disorders that may cause eye problems.